If it’s been a long time since you’ve been to church, Capital Church has you in mind!

 AN ENCOURAGING MESSAGE

-Each Sunday, Pastor David presents an encouraging and inspiring message.
-He relates ancient Biblical passages to present, real life issues so that you can see how God’s truth applies to your life.
+Each Sunday, one of our pastors presents an encouraging and inspiring message that relates ancient Biblical passages to present, real life issues so that you can see how God’s truth applies to your life.
 Jesus is central in every message.
 We believe Jesus came to lead every human being into the God-connected life they were created to live.
 We want to help you connect with the personal hope and practical help that Jesus offers us.

 IN LIGHT OF COVID-19